Blog Best Practices

 While remote (and subsequently hybrid) working has brought many benefits to the workplace, it’s not always conducive to a smooth hiring and onboarding process.

-For one thing, it’s made the recruitment landscape a little more rocky (with businesses struggling to attract suitable talent), but it can make the process of taking on and training up new staff a little clunky, too, with inconsistent schedules and a confusing mix of remote and in-person communication making those precious first few weeks tricky.
+For one thing, it’s made the recruitment landscape a little more rocky (with businesses struggling to attract suitable talent), but it can also make the candidate journey and the process of taking on and training up new staff a bit clunky, too, with inconsistent schedules and a confusing mix of remote and in-person communication making those precious first few weeks tricky.
 Luckily, solutions like Freshteam can streamline HR workflows and make it easier to take on employees remotely.

 If you’re willing to offer a fully flexible working environment (allowing your teams to choose precisely when and where they work), that theoretically opens up the possibility of taking on remote team members from anywhere in the world.
 But while that means you can dip into a far wider international talent pool (potentially combating a scarcity of local candidates) it only increases complexity when it comes to onboarding.